AdrianD55/RokSpeedCalc/README.md

 # RokSpeedCalc
-A program to calculate speedups in Rise of Kingdoms
+A program to calculate speedup items in Rise of Kingdoms mobile game